TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_1.md

 The EFFICIENCY of training can - and should - be independently assessed by the capability of reaching the desired OUTCOMES, in the context of the stated OBJECTIVES.

 Please bear in mind that we are speaking about educating ADULTS.
 This is important because adults have their interests focused of their self-improvement, and see training as a capacity-building exercise.
-Adults like to be respected as such, that their expectations are individually met, in an exhaustive way.
+Adults like to be respected as such, and that their expectations are individually met, in an exhaustive way.
+The term Andragogy refers to the mthodologies that apply to the edication of adults.
+Many times, actually quite often, Pedagogy is used instead, because many methods have common roots and actually show a small number of differences.

 > Reference: “The Adult Learner”, Malcom Knowles,ElwoodHolton & Richard Swanson, 7th ed 2011